In a nutshell

 Since 2015 we helped raise more than R30, 000.
 00 through the June 16 tournament for the Amazizi Football Association.
 During the same year, we donated a soccer kit to league champions Power City from Mpeko Community.
 In 2016 we donated a soccer kit to Prudhoe Community based soccer team Real Tembisa FC as well as 2016 Qeto Community based league champs, Flamingo FC.
 We have contributed more than R20, 000.00 towards league prizes and well over R60, 000.00 for the June16 tournaments since 2015 .
 The Foundation pride itself for having donated Peace Cup in recognition of fallen football heroes.
 The 2017 June16 trophies were donated by Fish River Sun.
 Our involvement in youth development through sports has seen a decline in youth engaged in such anti-social behaviors as violent crimes, drugs and substance abuse.

 What we have learned

-Young people are active participants and should play a meaningful role on any issue pertains to their development.
+Young people are active participants, valuable resource and should play a meaningful role on any issue pertains to their development.
 This resulted in sense of ownership by all involved.
-There was high levels of despondency among school going children, bullying and criminal behavior.
-In curbing these challenges, the Inkwenkwezi Youth Development Sporting Foundation game changer champions involved these youths in physical sporting activities, dialogues, permaculture and health promotion campaigns within the schools.
-Lastly, we have approached the Eastern Cape department of Sports and SAFA Development with the aim of establishing safer schools and community gymnasia parks.
+There had been high levels of despondency, bullying and criminal behavior among school going children.
+In curbing these challenges, the Inkwenkwezi Youth Development Sporting Foundation game changer champions involved these youths in physical sporting activities, dialogues, permaculture and health promotion campaigns.
+Lastly, there's a need for sporting facilities in rural communities and schools.
+As a consequence, we have approached the Eastern Cape department of Sports, NDA and SAFA Development Agency with the aim of establishing safer schools and community gymnasia parks.